 Cushing’s syndrome occurs when your dog has too much cortisol in the bloodstream.

-That’s also why your dog might be panting.
+That’s also why your dog might be panting a lot.
 In addition, other symptoms include increased thirst, hunger, urination, hair loss, and a pot-bellied appearance.

-This syndrome is common in older dogs and is one of the main reasons for heavy panting.
+This syndrome is common in older dogs, and adrenal gland issues are one of the main reasons for heavy panting.

 Respiratory disease

-Respiratory disease can affect the dog’s breathing capabilities and make it hard for oxygen to get into the bloodstream.
+Respiratory disease can affect the dog’s breathing capabilities and make it hard for oxygen to enter the bloodstream.
 The dog might struggle to pant normally, even after a small exercise session.

 This can lead to heavy and abnormal panting.